A Short Discourse on (Home Theater)

 For the movie, the real C

 channel is essentially for dialog, and therefore should be placed

 as close to the spot on the screen where the actors mouths are!

 Unfortunately this means right in front of the picture, which

 screen, it MAY be advantageous to place the speaker behind a perforated

-screen; in the case of a tube, Plasma, or LCD
+screen; in the case of a tube, Plasma, or LCD picture it should

-and R can go somewhere near the centerline of the picture, or a little
+can go somewhere near the centerline of the picture, or a little

 higher.
 The L, C and R tweeters do NOT necessarily